mdnelles/anim-3d-obj-npm-publisher/README.md

 ## Config

 Animations are optional.
-Either or both of `anim1Specs` or `anim2Specs` can be applied to the object.
+Either or both of `anim1` or `anim2` can be applied to the component.

 ```typescript
 const anim1 = {